 Jonathan Layzell, Stonewater’s Executive Director for Development, debates the need for long-term investment in affordable homes so the UK can ‘Build Back Better’.

-I was delighted to join the Minister for Housing, the Rt Hon Chris Pincher, and representatives from across the sector to discuss the government’s housebuilding ambitions at the recent Conservative Spring Forum.
+I was delighted to join representatives from across the sector to discuss the government’s housebuilding ambitions at the recent Conservative Spring Forum.

 As invited panellists on the online discussion, we explored the role of institutional investment in affordable housing as part of the UK’s pledge to ‘Build Back Better’.
 We covered subjects such as Modern Methods of Construction (MMC), net zero carbon targets and shared ownership.

 I was keen to emphasise that investment must be long term, enabling housing associations to provide homes across a range of tenures, and that collaboration is crucial to achieving the government’s aspirations.